 Standing committees of the Board are an integral part of Enerflex's governance structure.
-Three standing committees have been established with a view to allocating expertise and resources to particular areas and to enhance the quality of discussion at the Board meetings: the Nominating and Corporate Governance Committee, the Human Resources and Compensation Committee, and the Audit Committee.
+Three standing committees have been established with a view to allocating expertise and resources to particular areas and to enhance the quality of discussion at the Board meetings: the Nominating and Corporate Governance Committee ("NCG Committee"), the Human Resources and Compensation Committee ("HRC Committee"), and the Audit Committee.
 The committees facilitate the Board decision-making by providing recommendations to the Board on matters within their respective responsibilities.

-The principal responsibilities of the HRC Committee include reviewing and making recommendations as to the compensation of executive officers and other senior management; (ii) reviewing and making recommendations as to the Company's short and long-term incentive programs, pension and other benefit plans, and overseeing executive officer appointments, performance evaluations of the President and CEO, succession planning and executive development.
-The HRC Committee also oversees compliance with Enerflex's Business Code of Conduct and health, safety and environment program.
+The principal responsibilities of the HRC Committee include: (i) reviewing and making recommendations as to the compensation of executive officers and other senior management; (ii) reviewing and making recommendations as to the Company's short and long-term incentive programs, pension and other benefit plans; and (iii) overseeing executive officer appointments, performance evaluations of the President and CEO, succession planning and executive development.
+The HRC Committee also oversees compliance with Enerflex's Business Code of Conduct and HSE program.

-The principal duties of the Audit Committee include: (i) oversight responsibility for financial statements and related disclosures, reports to shareholders, continuous disclosure and other related communications; (ii) establishment of appropriate financial policies; (iii) ensuring the integrity of accounting systems and internal controls; (iv) approval of all audit and non-audit services provided by the independent auditor; (v) consultation with the auditor independent of management and overseeing the work of the independent auditor; and (vi) monitoring and directing, as appropriate, the activities of the internal audit group; and (vii) overseeing the Company's cybersecurity and IT programs.
+The principal duties of the Audit Committee include: (i) oversight responsibility for financial statements and related disclosures, reports to shareholders, continuous disclosure and other related communications; (ii) establishing appropriate financial policies; (iii) ensuring the integrity of accounting systems and internal controls; (iv) approving all audit and non-audit services provided by the independent auditor; (v) consulting with the auditor independent of management and overseeing the work of the independent auditor; (vi) monitoring and directing, as appropriate, the activities of the internal audit group; and (vii) overseeing the Company's cybersecurity and IT programs.